feathersjs/docs/api/authentication/oauth1.md

 ## Client Usage

-When this module is registered server side, whether you are using `feathers-authentication-client` or not you simply get the user to navigate to the authentication strategy url.
+When this module is registered server side, whether you are using `feathers-authentication-client` or not the user has to navigate to the authentication strategy url.
 This could be by setting `window.location` or through a link in your app.

 For example you might have a login button for Twitter: